The Library Ninja Blog

 Hello APL Teens,

-I just wanted to take some time on this Monday morning to highlight some amazing new programs this month.
-Take a look:
+I just wanted to take some time to highlight some amazing new programs coming up in March.
+Take a look!

 These events are only open to 7-12th graders.

 Register for any of these events here: http://www.arlingtonlibrary.org/calendar